Clan del Golfo: Organization and structure

-The Gulf Clan rely on at least 1,200 members in their top level of command.
+The Clan del Golfo relies on at least 1,200 members in their top level of command.
 Their base is near and around the Urabá gulf, including the Tierralta and Valencia municipalities in Cordoba and the eleven municipalities in the Urabá sub-region in Antioquia.
-The arrest of Urabá regional leader Eduardo Ortiz Tuberquia, alias "El Indio," in May 2017 and the deaths of second-in-command, Roberto Vargas Gutiérrez, alias "Gavilán," in September 2017 and military boss Luis Orlando Padierma, alias "Inglaterra," in November 2017 gave overall leader Dario Antonio Úsuga David, alias "Otoniel", tenuous authority over the Gulf Clan, with regional leaders gaining more direct authority over their territories.
+The arrest of Urabá regional leader Eduardo Ortiz Tuberquia, alias "El Indio," in May 2017 and the deaths of second-in-command, Roberto Vargas Gutiérrez, alias "Gavilán," in September 2017 and military boss Luis Orlando Padierma, alias "Inglaterra," in November 2017 gave overall leader Dario Antonio Úsuga David, alias "Otoniel," tenuous authority over the Clan del Golfo, with regional leaders gaining more direct authority over their territories.

 The top command deploys teams of trained, armed men to rural areas vital for drug-trafficking operations.
-These include zones with natural seaports along the Caribbean coast, or areas where coca base must be bought, like Caucasia or Tarazá in Antioquia (InSight has also heard reports of a Urabeño cell in Medellín).
+These include zones with natural seaports along the Caribbean coast or areas where coca base must be bought, like Caucasia or Tarazá in Antioquia (InSight has also heard reports of a Urabeño cell in Medellín).
 These cells then attempt to recruit local informants, especially collaborators who can inform them of the actions of the security forces.

-The Gulf Clan are also known to contract local street gangs who help with the retail and mid-level distribution of cocaine, extortion and select assassination.
-By "sponsoring" other low-level gangs, this group has been able to maintain small, select cells of highly disciplined men in the field, responsible for ever-larger swathes of territory.
+Clan del Golfo are also known to contract local street gangs, who help with the retail and mid-level distribution of cocaine, extortion, and select assassinations.
+By "sponsoring" other low-level gangs, this group has been able to maintain small, select cells of highly experienced men in the field, responsible for ever-larger swathes of territory.
 There are also indications that the group has been successful enough in terms of recruitment to move into other key territories like Barrancabermeja, Santander, one of Colombia's oil towns long prized by the Rastrojos.

-When it comes to drug trafficking, the Gulf Clan are similar to rival DTOS like the Rastrojos or the Paisas in that they are uninterested in controlling the entire chain of drug production.
-But they have not proved as adept as the Rastrojos when it comes to brokering key alliances with other major players in the drug trade.
-The Gulf Clan will buy coca base from the FARC, but the two groups will not collaborate much further than that.
-What is helping the Clan compete so far is their military discipline: so far they have proved immune to the kind of infighting tearing apart the Paisas or the Oficina.
-The Gulf Clan may yet prove themselves capable of expanding their operations beyond the Caribbean coast and northern Colombia if they are not derailed by their war with the Rastrojos.
+When it comes to drug trafficking, the Clan del Golfo are similar to rival DTOs, like the Rastrojos or the Paisas, in that they are uninterested in controlling the entire chain of drug production.
+However, they have not proved as adept as the Rastrojos when it comes to brokering key alliances with other major players in the drug trade.
+Clan del Golfo will buy coca base from the FARC, but the two groups will not collaborate much further than that.
+Military discipline is a key factor that makes Clan del Golfo a competive organization so far: they have proved immune to the kind of infighting tearing apart the Paisas or the Oficina.
+Clan del Golfo may yet prove capable of expanding their operations beyond the Caribbean coast and northern Colombia, if they are not handcuffed by their war with the Rastrojos.